Electronics Technician Program FAQ

-A16: To receive a tuition refund, a student must provide the Distance Education Support Services Center with a written Request to Withdraw letter no later than ten business days after receiving the course materials.
+To receive a tuition refund, a student must provide the Distance Education Support Services Center with a written Request to Withdraw letter no later than ten business days after receiving the module materials.
 There will be a $20 administration fee charged, per module, to process the refund.

-Allow 4 to 6 weeks for processing and mail delivery of tuition refund checks.
-If you do not receive your tuition refund check within 6 weeks of submitting your Request to Withdraw letter please contact the Distance Education Support Services Center toll-free at 1-888-553-5333 (ref: ).
+Allow 4 to 6 weeks for processing and mail delivery of tuition refund cheque.
+If you do not receive your tuition refund cheque within six weeks of submitting your Request to Withdraw letter please contact the Distance Education Support Services Center toll-free at 1-888-553-5333.

-Please include the following information in your Request to Withdraw letter:
+Please include the following information in a Request to Withdraw letter:

-A Request to Withdraw refund letter should be faxed to the Distance Education Support Services Center at (416) 415-4683 (ref: ) or mailed to George Brown College, Distance Education Support Services Center, PO Box 1015 Station B, Toronto, Ontario Canada, M5T 2T9.
+A Request to Withdraw refund request letter should be faxed to the Distance Education Support Services Center at 416-415-4683 (ref: ) or mailed to George Brown College, Distance Education Support Services Center, PO Box 1015 Station B, Toronto, Ontario Canada, M5T 2T9.